 - Thicker hair

-Results can be seen in as little as 10-20 days.
+You can see results in as little as 10-20 days.

 Why Not Try A Wig!

 Obviously, as a beauty blogger, there are times when I really need to take a photo of my face and I was extremely self-conscious of not only the state of my hair but also my HUGE moon face.
 The hair I could do something about; I ordered a wig.

 Yes, a WIG!
 Not an expensive one, just this one I’ve linked below that I found on Amazon for a mere £13.99.

 My Hair Now

 I still haven’t had my hair cut since shaving it last December.
-It’s grown so well that I can now get it into a tiny ponytail.
+But I can now get it into a tiny ponytail.
 The back of my hair is past my neck and onto my back and the sides just touch my shoulders.
 I seem to have developed a bit of a curl/wave to my hair that I never had before and I’m not mad at it.
 It’s definitely growing really quickly now and is also very thick.
 There are no patches or signs of all the hair loss I suffered.

 Although I’m still having to take the steroids for the foreseeable future, I have spent the last few months tapering the amount down from 80mg a day to just 10mg.
 The buffalo hump has all but gone, I still have some puffiness in my face BUT I think the hair loss is over, apart from the normal hair loss we all have.